karpathy/karpathy.github.io/nntutorial.md

 q(x,y) = x + y \hspace{0.5in} \implies \hspace{0.5in} \frac{\partial q(x,y)}{\partial x} = 1, \hspace{1in} \frac{\partial q(x,y)}{\partial y} = 1
 $$

 That's right, the derivaties are just 1, regardless of the actual values of `x` and `y`.
-If you think about it, this makes sense because to make the output of a single addition gate higher, we expect a positive tug on both `x` and `y`.
+If you think about it, this makes sense because to make the output of a single addition gate higher, we expect a positive tug on both `x` and `y`, regardless of their values.

 #### Backpropagation